*Opinion Article - Concepts below are explained with a lack of detail for ease of comprehension*

-Please note, I am not a financial advisor so I will not discuss crypto investment ideas such as buying into something like Visa did, but I will tell you some of the reasons they did it, so you can decide.
+Please note, I am not a financial advisor so I will not discuss crypto investment ideas such as buying into an NFT like Visa did, but I will tell you some of the reasons they did it, so you can decide.
 Full indemnification below.

 I’m not a certified financial planner/advisor nor a certified financial analyst nor an economist nor a CPA nor an accountant nor a lawyer, nor any certification of crypto.
 I’m not a crypto professional through formal education or job experience.
 I’m a game designer with a business degree.
 I’m a kid who grew up in Chicago, LA, Brooklyn, and now Austin who sees what future potential these have.
 The contents in this article are for informational and entertainment purposes only and does not constitute financial, accounting, or legal advice.
 By responding to this article, you agree to hold me harmless from any ramifications, financial or otherwise, that occur to you as a result of acting on information found in this article.

 Your Guide to Toy & Game Awards by Kaylie Easton, Litzky PR